R2R PROCLAMATION

-The Rainier to Ruston Rail-Trail Relay challenges teams of runners to travel the course under their own power, from the base of Mount Rainier to the Salish Sea.
-The event calls attention to the Foothills Trail, a rail-trail project that tracks the course of the old Northern Pacific Railroad from Mount Tahoma to Tacoma.
+The Rainier to Ruston Rail-Trail Relay challenges teams of runners to travel the course under their own power, tracing the historic Foothills Trail corridor from the foothills of Mount Rainier toward the Salish Sea.
+The event calls attention to the Foothills Trail, a rail-trail project following the former Northern Pacific Railroad corridor from Mount Tahoma to Tacoma.

 RAINIER TO RUSTON PROCLAMATION